The Guinness Storehouse in Dublin has just been named Ireland’s most visited tourist attraction of the past year!

 The world-famous St. James’s Gate brewery drew more than 1.7 million guests across the last 12 months, making it more visited than any other attraction on the Emerald Isle.

-The Storehouse attracts visitors from all over the world and is one of Ireland’s most important sources of tourism.
+The Storehouse attracts visitors from all over the world and is one of the best things to do in Dublin, as there are many things you can’t miss on the Guinness factory tour.

 The Guinness Storehouse saw an enormous increase in numbers